apache/trafficcontrol/docs/source/api/v5/logs.rst

 ------------------
 :id:          Integral, unique identifier for the Log entry
 :lastUpdated: Date and time at which the change was made, in :rfc:`3339` format

+	.. versionchanged:: 5.0
+		Prior to version 5.0 of the API, this field was in :ref:`non-rfc-datetime`.

 :level:     Log categories for each entry, e.g. 'UICHANGE', 'OPER', 'APICHANGE'
 :message:   Log detail about what occurred
 :ticketNum: Optional field to cross reference with any bug tracking systems
 :user:      Name of the user who made the change

 .. code-block:: http
 	:caption: Response Example